 Will I be contacted with the results of my blood test?

-Confirmed positive results for infectious diseases will be reported as by law.
+Confirmed positive results for infectious diseases will be reported as required by law.
 All blood test results are kept on file at MiMedx and can be requested by your physician.

 Is there a cost associated with being a donor?